wwivbbs/docs/docs/cfg/displaying_text.md

 ### File Extensions For Files

-Here are the various file extensions WWIV will look for when displaying a text file to a user.
-This is the order in which they are checked, and if one doesn't exist or isn't applicable to the user because of a constraint (like color), then the next one in the list will be checked.
+Here are the various file extensions WWIV will look for when displaying a text file to a caller.
+This is the order in which they are checked, and if one doesn't exist or isn't applicable to the caller because of a constraint (like color), then the next one in the list will be checked.

 | Extension | Description |